djgoreli/financeCS50/README.md

 # financeCS50
-Finance Application for buying and selling stocks
+Finance Application for buying and selling stocks using an API and backend database.